anonfoxer/astolfo-crack-exposed/README.md

 # what it does:

 - Logs your Discord Token
-- Steals Future Alts
+- Steals Alts stored in the alts profile of the Future client
-- Steals your launcher_profiles.json file
+- Steals MC Tokens, Usernames, and Emails from any accounts saved in launcher_profiles.json
-- Steals mods
+- Steals the contents of your mods directory
-- Steals HWID, IP, OS and username
+- Steals HWID, OS and username (possibly IP address)
-- Steals your documents
 - Takes a screenshot of your PC
-- And more.